-6:00 PM Arrival Day Adult and Youth Crew Leader Meeting
+6:00 PM Adult and Youth Crew Leader Meeting

-At 6 PM your arrival day is a meeting for the Adult Advisors, youth crew leader, chaplain's aide and outdoor ethics guide for the Trek.
+At 6 PM is a meeting for the Adult Advisors, youth crew leader, chaplain's aide and outdoor ethics guide for the Trek.
 They will meet with a member of The Summit's High Adventure Management Team.
 Their roles in the coming week will be discussed and they will have a chance to ask questions.
 (Location will be indicated upon arrival.)

-6:30 PM Arrival Day Trek Orientation and Departure Preparation
+6:30 PM Trek Orientation and Departure Preparation

-At 6:30 PM all participants will meet with the Trek staff to make final preparations for the next morning's departure and answer any questions about the week ahead.
+At 6:30 PM all participants will meet with trek manager to make final preparations for the next morning's departure and answer any questions about the week ahead.